cysouw/diathesis/text/c03_summaryDia.md

 ## Demotive diatheses ~~[SBJ › ADJ]~~

+A ~~demotive~~ is a diathesis that removes the role marked as nominative subject, though this role can still optionally be expressed as a prepositional phrase.
+For details on the definition see [@sec:intro-isolated-subject-diathesis], specifically starting at [@par:demotive].

 ### *Notwendigkeitsdemotiv* (*gelten+zu‑Infinitiv*) {#sec:summary-notwendigkeitsdemotiv}

 The ~~Notwendigkeitsdemotiv~~ (full discussion in [@sec:zuinfinitive-gelten-demotion]) uses a subjectless light verb *gelten* with *zu* and an infinitive [@next].
-The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gilt*.
+The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verb *gelten* is always in the third person singular, resulting in fixed expressions *es gilt*.
 The removed subject can optionally be retained with a *für* prepositional phrase.
 Any other argument is simply preserved, like the accusative *den Koffer* 'the suitcase' in the example below.
 This construction semantically invokes some kind of (self‑)assignment that should be fulfilled, i.e. a modal-like 'must' meaning.

 ::: ex
 a.
 Wir verlieren den Koffer nicht.